habuma/embabel-customer-service-agent/README.md

 ```

 Once the agent is running, it will expose an MCP server on port 8080.
 You can poke at this
-MCP server using the MCP inspector (SSE at http://localhost:8080/sse) or you can configure
+MCP server using the [MCP inspector](https://modelcontextprotocol.io/docs/tools/inspector)
+(using the SSE protocol at http://localhost:8080/sse) or you can configure your favorite
-your favorite LLM/Agent UI to use the MCP server.
+LLM/Agent UI to use the MCP server.

 To configure it in Claude Desktop, you'll need to run it through the MCP-Remote MCP server
 which proxies through a local MCP server (since Claude Desktop does not yet support remote